ohenley/awesome-ada/README.md

 - [simple-logging](https://github.com/mosteo/simple_logging) - Easy to use logging facilities for output to console in Ada programs.
 - [rsfile](https://github.com/mosteo/rsfile) - Command-line utility that picks a file from a folder hierarchy with probability proportional to its size.
 - [cstrings](https://github.com/mosteo/cstrings) - Convenience subprograms to interact with C strings.
+- [cvsweb2git](https://github.com/reznikmm/cvsweb2git) - Tool to imports CVS repository shared on Ada Conformity Assessment Authority into the Git repository.
+- [ada-bundler](https://github.com/flyx/ada-bundler) - Library and tool for transparently handling data and configuration file access in an Ada application.
+Supports MacOSX, Linux and Windows.

 ## Hardware and Embedded